ipkg/difuse/README.md

 difuse is a new breed of truly distributed datastores.
 It uses gRPC and flatbuffers for serialization.

+**difuse under heavy development and is not yet production ready.**

 Current distributed systems follow a leader/follower model and rely on a fixed leader for consensus.
 This eventually limits the scalability of the cluster.  difuse contains multiple leaders through out the cluster.
 All nodes perform the same function and are